PariyaPm/ML_Models/README.md

 Model directory includes .py codes for the data preprocessing and ML Models

 ## spatialEnv
-This directory is the virtual environment
+This directory is the virtual environment.
+All the requirements of the model are stored in spatialEnv directory.